 auto_instrumentation_ld_so_preload

-By default, the /etc/ld.so.preload file on the node is configured for the /usr/lib/splunk-instrumentation/libsplunk.so shared object library provided by the splunk-otel-auto-instrumentation package and is required for auto instrumentation.
+By default, the /etc/ld.so.preload file on the node is configured for the /usr/lib/splunk-instrumentation/libsplunk.so shared object library provided by the splunk-otel-auto-instrumentation package and is required for system-wide auto instrumentation.
 Configure this variable to include additional library paths, for example, /path/to/my.library.so.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.

 ''